nabeelnajeeb/Mingle/README.md

 #tinder-clone-Mingle-
-The files provided here are the skeletal JS code for the project.
+The files provided here are the skeletal JS code files for the project (front end and back end).
 Corresponding CSS files have not been included.